COVID-19 (Coronavirus) Announcements and CARES Act Resources See Updates

 At Ashworth College, we’re all in for educating you on your terms.
 But what’s that mean?
 Well, it can mean a little something different to every student.
-After all, it’s not an education on our terms; it’s education on your terms.
+After all, when it comes to online degree and career training programs, it’s not an education on our terms; it’s education on your terms.

 Here’s the way we’d describe what college is like here: it’s our commitment to flexibility, affordability, and quality, so you get the education you deserve.
 We don’t hold you to specific times for classes, and we work with you to keep tuition payments low.
 We create an environment that fits the needs of all kinds of people – those who just finished high school, older adults returning to school, working parents, or even lifelong learners.